 4.9.2 Offender Placement.
 State retains the sole placement authority for all State offenders in the program.
-The program may be co-located with another treatment facility, but the Contractor may not comingle State offenders with other populations.
+Treatment services may only be provided to State offenders.

 Contractor shall be responsible for establishing bed-dates for offenders accepted into the program and requesting transportation of the offender to the Facility, using a process established by State.